ibbocus/Nodejs-app-deploy/README.md

 # Nodejs-app-deploy

 # Sparta App
-This app includes 1 page
+This app includes 2 pages
 - The home page showing a login page where existing users can login or new user can be click a link to create their loging
+- The fibonacci page giving you the number at a given position within the fibonacci sequence

 ## Getting Started